THIS DATE IN HISTORY: July 28

 Video: Mark Messier was one of NHL's greatest leaders

-1984: Forward Zach Parise is born in Minneapolis.
+1984: Zach Parise is born in Minneapolis.
 The son of longtime NHL forward J.P.
 Parise plays for his father at Shattuck-St. Mary's School and attends the University of North Dakota before joining the New Jersey Devils in 2005.
-He scores 30 or more goals five times in a span of six seasons and helps the Devils reach the Stanley Cup Final in 2012.
-But less than a month after Parise and the Devils lose to the Los Angeles Kings, he signs a 13-year, $98-million contract with the Minnesota Wild.
+He scores at least 30 goals five times in a span of six seasons and helps the Devils reach the Stanley Cup Final in 2012.
+But less than a month after Parise and the Devils lose to the Los Angeles Kings, he signs a 13-year, $98 million contract with the Minnesota Wild.

-1999: The Canucks sign Swedish twins Henrik Sedin and Daniel Sedin to their first pro contracts.
-The Sedins are the best young prospects in Europe and they want to play together if they are to come to North America.
-Canucks general manager Brian Burke makes a series of trades that give Vancouver the second and third picks in the draft; the Canucks take Daniel with the second pick and Henrik with the third.
+1999: The Canucks sign Henrik Sedin and Daniel Sedin to their first NHL contracts.
+The Sweden-born twins are the best young prospects in Europe, and they want to play together if they are to come to North America.
+Canucks general manager Brian Burke makes a series of trades that give Vancouver the second and third picks in the 1999 NHL Draft; the Canucks take Daniel No. 2 and Henrik No. 3.
+The Sedins spend their entire 17-season NHL careers with the Canucks before retiring after the 2017-18 season.
+Henrik wins the Art Ross and Hart trophies in 2009-10; Daniel wins the Art Ross in 2010-11.
+Each also wins the King Clancy Trophy for leadership and humanitarian contributions in their community.
+They retire together after the 2017-18 season.